mlanza/ai-literacy/201/12-exposing-waypoints.md

 ### The Boon of Byproducts

 So let’s be clear: the real win isn’t just that you produced useful artifacts along the way.
-The deeper value is that you gained **access** to them—because you stretched the process and made it visible.
+The deeper value is that you gained access to them—because you stretched the process and made it visible.

 Instead of hiding the mess, you walked through it.
 Instead of skipping to the end, you paused at the waypoints.
 And in doing so, you created space for meaningful collaboration.

+That’s the dividend of artifact curation—not simply generating byproducts, but deliberately capturing, labeling, and preserving them so the thinking behind today’s output becomes tomorrow’s starting point.
 The artifacts weren’t the goal.
-They were the *consequence* of involving yourself—of reacting, refining, and redirecting as the work evolved.
-The AI handled the structure and speed.
-You brought the discernment.
-And together, you didn’t just get it done—you got it *right*.
+They were the consequence of involving yourself—of reacting, refining, and redirecting as the work evolved.
 That’s why the final product feels worthy of your standards.

 Because you *saw how it came to be*.
 You stayed in the loop.
 You caught drift early.
 You reinforced what worked.
 You treated the interaction not as a transaction, but as a working relationship.